davewilton/generator-ecl-wab-widget/README.md

 > [Yeoman](http://yeoman.io) generator to create custom Dojo widgets for [Esri WebApp Builder](https://developers.arcgis.com/web-appbuilder/) applications.

-**Not to be confused with [Esri/generator-esri-appbuilder-js](http://github.com/Esri/generator-esri-appbuilder-js) which scaffolds out widgets specifically for the ArcGIS Web AppBuilder**

 ## About

 This generator scaffolds out the boilerplate files that are need each time you create a new custom WebApp Builder widget.